Testosterone -- the unofficial king of the male sex hormones!

 Did you know that testosterone levels rise during sleep and decrease during waking hours?

 Research on sleep disorders and testosterone in men has shown that testosterone is at its highest levels during REM sleep.
+What is REM sleep?
 REM sleep is the deep restorative sleep that occurs mostly late in the nightly sleep cycle.

 The study found that plasma testosterone levels peak during sleep and that “various disorders of sleep -- including abnormalities of sleep quality, duration, circadian rhythm disruption, and sleep-disordered breathing -- may result in a reduction in testosterone levels.”